 - 1. INVITES THE MEMBER STATES to adopt and implement a holistic strategy to prevent and fight all forms of antisemitism as part of their strategies on preventing racism, xenophobia, radicalisation and violent extremism, - 2.
-CALLS ON THE MEMBER STATES that have not done so yet to endorse the use of and apply the legally non-binding working definition of antisemitism employed by the International Holocaust Remembrance Alliance (IHRA) as a useful guidance tool in education and training, including for law enforcement authorities in their efforts to identify and prosecute investigate antisemitic attacks more efficiently and effectively, - 3.
+CALLS ON THE MEMBER STATES that have not done so yet to use endorse the non-legally non-binding working definition of antisemitism employed by the International Holocaust Remembrance Alliance (IHRA) as a useful guidance tool in education and training, including for law enforcement authorities in their efforts to identify and investigate antisemitic attacks more efficiently and effectively, - 3.
 CALLS ON THE MEMBER STATES in particular to increase their efforts to ensure security for Jewish communities, institutions and citizens,

 - 4. CALLS ON THE MEMBER STATES to reinforce protection of Jewish communities and institutions as appropriate by seeking or enhancing cooperation between the local and/or national law enforcement authorities and the respective Jewish community based on established good practice in several EU Member States, as well as using this base for seeking new and innovative ways to further improve the cooperation, - 5.
-INVITES THE MEMBER STATES to provide for the financinge and implement of the necessary security measures of Jewish communities, institutions and citizens, and thus ensure their safety, - 6.
+INVITES THE MEMBER STATES to provide for the financing and implement the necessary security measures of Jewish communities, institutions and citizens, and thus ensure their safety, - 6.
 INVITES THE MEMBER STATES to make use of the financial support provided by the European Union's financial instruments for the protection of public spaces, - 7.
-CALLS ON THE MEMBER STATES to take appropriate legislative measures against antisemitic hate crimes and incitement to violence or hatred against Jewish peoples persons and other minorities, and to fully implement the Council Framework Decision on combating certain forms and expressions of racism and xenophobia by means of criminal law and the Council conclusions of 6 December 2013 on combating hate crime in the European Union, and ensure effective investigations and prosecution, - 8.
-INVITES THE MEMBER STATES to make use of the Key Guiding Principles of the EU High Level Group on combating racism, xenophobia and other forms of intolerance published in December 2017 in order to improve the recording of hate crime by law enforcement authorities.
+CALLS ON THE MEMBER STATES to take appropriate measures against hate crimes and incitement to violence or hatred against Jewish persons people and to fully implement the Council Framework Decision on combating certain forms and expressions of racism and xenophobia by means of criminal law and the Council conclusions of 6 December 2013 on combating hate crime in the European Union, and ensure effective investigations and prosecution, - 8.
+INVITES THE MEMBER STATES to make use of the Key Guiding Principles of the EU High Level Group on combating racism, xenophobia and other forms of intolerance published in December 2017 in order to improve the recording of hate crime by law enforcement authorities,

 - 9. INVITES THE MEMBER STATES to participate in the ongoing training of national law enforcement and criminal justice authorities provided by the FRA and the OSCE Office for Democratic Institutions and Human Rights (ODIHR) in order to improve their ability to record and collect hate crime data, including on antisemitism, and support civil society organisations to complement the collection in order to better measure the extent of antisemitism affecting Jewish citizens, - 10.
-REMINDS THE MEMBER STATES to promote common values and general principles of the European Union as stipulated in Article 2 TEU, and increase understanding of the European identityesty through education and culture, in line with the Paris Declaration adopted 2015 and based on the Council Recommendation on promoting common values, inclusive education, and the European dimension of teaching, and in this context promote education on the Holocaust as well as on education on the role of Jewish institutions. communities, and citizens in today's Europe, - INVITES THE MEMBER STATES to introduce training about all forms of intolerance, 11. racism and hate crime, in particular antisemitic prejudices and hate crime into the curricula of integration courses for migrants,
+REMINDS THE MEMBER STATES to promote common values and general principles of the European Union as stipulated in Article 2 TEU, and increase understanding of the European identityesty through education and culture, in line with the Paris Declaration adopted 20159 and based on the Council Recommendation on promoting common values, inclusive education, and the European dimension of teaching10, and in this context promote education on the Holocaust as well as on education on the role of Jewish institutions, communities, and citizens in today's Europe, - 11.
+INVITES THE MEMBER STATES to introduce training about all forms of intolerance, racism and hate crime, in particular antisemitic prejudices and hate crime into their school curricula, into vocational training such as for judiciary as well as into the curricula of integration courses,